MicrosoftDocs/architecture-center/docs/virtual-machines/baseline-landing-zone-content.md

 >
 > - Where possible, grant role-based access control (RBAC) to query and read log sinks for relevant platform resources.
 > - Enable logs for AzureFirewallApplicationRule, AzureFirewallNetworkRule, AzureFirewallDnsProxy because the application team needs to monitor traffic flows from the application and requests to the DNS server.
+> - Enable firewall logs for network and application rule evaluations and DNS proxy because this information can be useful in troubleshooting activities.

-## Azure policy
+## Azure Policy

 The platform team will likely apply policies that impact the workload deployment.
-Deploy If Not Exists (DINE) policies are part of an automated deployment configured into a subscription by the platform team.
-DINE policies can either modify workload resources that are deployed or add things to your deployment, which can result in a discrepancy between the workload template and show predictable results.
+Applying DeployIfNotExists (DINE) policies is a common way to handle automated deployments into an application landing zone subscription by the platform team.
+DINE policies can either modify workload resources that are deployed or add resources to your deployment, which can result in a discrepancy between the workload template and show predictable results.

-To avoid this, it's ideal to incorporate these changes into your IaC templates in advance or communicate with your platform team to be excluded from this policy.
+To avoid unpredictable results and the use of imperative deployment approaches, it's ideal to incorporate these changes into your IaC templates in advance or communicate with your platform team to be excluded from this policy.

   > [!IMPORTANT]
   > Azure Landing Zone uses various DINE policies.
 For example, policies that manage private endpoints at scale.
 This policy monitors private endpoint deployments and updates Azure DNS in the hub network, which is part of a platform-managed subscription.
 The workload team doesn't have permission to modify it in the hub, and the platform team doesn't monitor the workload teams' deployments to update DNS automatically.
 DINE policies are used to provide this connection.
   > Here are some other policies that might impact this architecture:
   > - Enforce that Windows VM join an Active Directory Domain.
-This ensures the `JsonADDomainExtension` virtual machine extension is installed and configured.
+This ensures the `JoinADDomainExtension` virtual machine extension is installed and configured.
 See [Enforce Windows Virtual Machines to join AD Domain](https://github.com/Azure/Enterprise-Scale/blob/main/docs/reference/azpol.md#enforce-windows-vms-to-join-ad-domain).
   > - Disallow IP forwarding on network interfaces.

 ## Manage changes over time

 Platform-provided service and operations are considered external dependencies in this architecture.
 The platform team continues to evolve, onboard users, and apply cost controls.
 The platform team, serving the organization, may not prioritize individual workloads.
 Changes to those dependencies, whether they're golden image changes, firewall modifications, automated patching, or rule changes, can affect multiple workloads.

 Therefore, all external dependencies must be managed with **bi-directional and timely communication between the workload and platform teams**.
 Testing those changes is crucial or they might impact workloads negatively.

 ##### Platform changes that impact the workload

-Here are some examples from this architecture that managed by the platform team but can have impact on the workload's reliability, security, operations, and performance targets.
-These changes must be validated against the new platform team change before it goes into effect.
+Here are some examples from this architecture that are managed by the platform team but could have impact on the workload's reliability, security, operations, and performance targets.
+These impact of changes like these must be evaluated against the workload before the platform team puts it into effect.

 - **Azure policies**.
 Changes to Azure policies that impact workload resources and their dependencies.
-This can come from direct policy changes or movement of the subscription into a new management group hierarchy.
+This can come from direct policy changes or movement of the landing zone into a new management group hierarchy.
 These may go unnoticed until a new deployment, so thorough testing is needed.

 - **Firewall rules**.
 Modifications to firewall rules affecting the workload's virtual network or rules that apply broadly across all traffic.
 These could result in blocked traffic and even silent process failures like failed application of OS patches.
 This applies to both the egress Azure Firewall and Azure Network Manager applied NSG rules.